Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Basic tools

 where $ ||E_i||_{\infty}$ is the operator norm of $E_i$.
 Note that $ ||E_i||_{\infty}$ is equal to the maximum eigen value of $\sqrt{E_i^{\dagger} E_i}$ \cite{hayashi_book}.
 Hence, for the unsharp measurement $E^{\lambda}_{\hat{n}} \equiv \{E^{\lambda}_{+|\hat{n}}, E^{\lambda}_{-|\hat{n}}\}$ defined in Eq.(\ref{unsharpm}), we have

-i.e., the sharpness parameter.
 Using the resource theory of measurement informativeness \cite{rom_prl}, any trivial measurement can be considered as a free measurement and any measurement which is not trivial is a resourceful measurement.
-Hence, RoM characterises the amount of resource in a measurement i.e., its information extraction capacity.
+Hence, RoM characterises the amount of resource in a measurement, i.e., its information extraction capacity.